rochards/learning-cs/design-patterns/README.md

 As the [Classification of patterns from Refactoring Guru states](https://refactoring.guru/design-patterns/classification) **creational** patterns provide object creation mechanisms that increase flexibility and reuse of existing code.

-:bulb: - for all the patterns that will be presented below give give a special attention to the **Applicability** section.
+:bulb: - for all the patterns that will be presented below give a special attention to the **Applicability** section.

 They are:
 - [Factory Method](https://refactoring.guru/design-patterns/factory-method):